DavidSych/ePokuty/README.md

 # ePokuty

-Includes two main parts described in mode detain in their respective folders
+Includes two main parts described in more detain in their respective folders
 - basic rational strategy: agents use predefined atrategy and the result is observed
 - learning: agents learn approximate best strategy against others